 The Marc Sumerlin Lecture Series

-Marc Sumerlin, Applied Economics ’04, is generously sponsoring a lecture series of prominent economists to speak to our students and alumni.
-There will be one lecture each Fall and Spring.
-Admission is by invitation.
+Marc Sumerlin, Applied Economics ’04, generously sponsored a lecture series of prominent economists to speak to our students and alumni.
+Mr. Sumerlin continues to help our program in various ways.

 Spring 2016 Lecture: Olivier Blanchard

 Olivier Blanchard graduated from ESCP Europe in 1973.
 He earned a PhD in Economics from MIT in 1977.
 He taught at Harvard University between 1977 and 1983, after which time he returned to MIT as a professor.
 Between 1998 and 2003 Blanchard served as the Chairman of the Economics Department at MIT.
 He was the chief economist at the International Monetary Fund from September, 2008 to October 2015.
 He has published numerous research papers in the field of macroeconomics, as well as undergraduate and graduate macroeconomics textbooks.
 He is one of the most cited economists in the world.

 Miles Corak received his BA in Economics and Political Science from McGill University in 1982, his MA in Economics from McGill in 1985, and his PhD in Economics from Queen’s University in 1996.
 His research interests include child poverty, access to university education, intergenerational earnings and education mobility, and unemployment.
 He is affiliated with a number of institutes and think tanks.
 Before joining the University of Ottawa he was a member of the senior management at Statistics Canada.
 During 2015/16 he is Visiting Professor of Economics at Harvard University.